 How can I avoid delays in the IDEM review process?

-It is strongly recommended that you contact the IDEM project manager for the county you are working in if the scope of your proposed activities will require you to use the Application for Authorization to Discharge Dredged or Fill Material to Isolated Wetlands and/or Waters of the State (available on the IDEM Forms page)and receive a site-specific Individual Section 401 Water Quality Certification.
+It is strongly recommended that you contact the IDEM project manager for the county you are working in if the scope of your proposed activities will require you to use the Application for Authorization to Discharge Dredged or Fill Material to Isolated Wetlands and/or Waters of the State and receive a site-specific Individual Section 401 Water Quality Certification.

 Additionally, it is recommended that you contact IDEM to set up a pre-application meeting, either in our office or out on your site, to discuss your project.
 IDEM staff will meet with you, as time allows, to discuss your proposed project.
 Complex projects with a larger scope of impact may have priority over pre-application meetings for smaller projects.